OverengineeredOne/Docs/developer-guide/src/development-env.md

 # Development Environment

 Overengineered is a very opinionated full stack environment.
-To make the installation of all the dependencies and tools need to work within the environment, we created a Docker image that has all of these prepackaged for convenience.
+To make the installation of all the dependencies and tools hassle free, we created a Docker image that has all of these prepackaged for convenience.

-If you are not familiar with Docker, it is a quick and secure way to build applications consistently and just work.
-Docker is similar to a virtual operating system were it only shares the underlying kernel.
+If you are not familiar with Docker, it is a quick and secure way to package applications consistently and just work.
+Docker is similar to a virtual operating system were it only shares the kernel with the underlying system.
 It provides a declarative interface to compose images and can be published onto repositories.
+This makes it easy to share, not just code, but all the requirements for the environment as well.

+Once the images are created, they can be cold started extremly quickly which is what we want.

 ## Launching the environment